 • The average B2B company derives 82% of its revenue from remote (i.e., not in-person) sales.

-• Amazon Business is the largest B2B online marketplace, generating $35 billion in 2022.
+• Amazon Business is the largest B2B online marketplace, projected to generate $83.1 billion in 2025.

 Global B2B eCommerce Statistics